contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/04_manage-api.md

 ![Download the agent](images/download-agent.png "Download the agent")

-You will download a zip file containing the jar and a configuration file.
+You will download a zip file containing the jar and an empty configuration file.
 To learn how to configure the agent, please take a look at this [specific documentation](https://restlet.com/technical-resources/apispark/guide/manage/remote-agent) in the section **Configure the Agent**.

 Once your agent is configured, launch it with the following command line: